eraybasar/pesdk-docs/_guides/android/v5/customization/localization.md

 ---
 layout: guides/content
 title: &title Localization # title as shown in the menu and
 description: The PhotoEditor SDK for Android can be localized easily.
 Learn how to quickly set up your editor in the proper language for your target audience.
 menuitem: *title
 order: 1
 platform: android
 version: v5
 category:
   - guide
-  - concept
+  - customization
 tags: &tags # tags that are necessary
   - photo editor

 published: true # Either published or not
 ---